sage-code/ort/readme.md

 **ORT** = _Organization Resource Tracker_

-This is an ERP application, provided as a SaaS service.
+This is an ERP application, a SaaS service.
 It provide features for log-in, and manage a database.
 We will add features to manage a business organization using accounting.

 ## Technlogy